Understanding the Ukraine Permission Extension (UPE) Scheme

 Updated identity documents, such as a valid passport or Ukrainian ID.

-You’ll also need to provide:
+You will also need to provide:

-Proof that you’re currently in the UK.
+Proof that you are currently in the UK.

 Details about your accommodation.